ShareShip/ChromeExt/README.md

-chrome extension for shareship application to be opened with vendor
+# ShareShip

+A Chrome extension which pops up an option to check out with the ShareShip service on checkout.